 For our example, Company D has only one type of Leave Program.
 We get 10 vacation days per year, and it accrues at the beginning of each month.
 If we don't use the time, it rolls over to the next year.
 Here is how we would set it up:

 Click the blue "Edit" button on Program A that has been setup for you.
-On this screen, you will have the ability to customize the program name.
+On this screen, you will have the ability to customize the program name as well as setting the automatic assignment options.
 Click the "edit" icon next to the Program A name:

 Choose Yes or No - Enable the Leave Type Vacation in this Leave Program?
 If set to Yes, this Leave Type will be available to the employees which have this Leave Program assigned.
 Choose No if your company's Leave Policy does NOT offer Vacation days.